-Project \$ 75% of capital cost will be provided by project if Procurement support i i members belong to other then general category.
-If of вирроге the members belong to general then 50% capital machines/equ cost is will be borne by project. ipment will cost is will be bothe by project. be done by \$ Un to Do 1 lokho will be perked in the CUC bank respective Y Up to Rs 1 lakhs will be parked in the SHG bank - account.
-DMU/FCCU after \diamond Training/capacity building/ skill up- gradation following all cost. codal formalities. \$ The subsidy of 5% interest rate will be deposited directly to the Bank/Financial Institution by DMU and this facility will be only for three years.
+Project 75% of capital cost will be provided by project if Procurement support members belong to other then general category.
+If of Support the members belong to general then 50% capital machines/equ cost is will be borne by project. ipment will cost is will be define by projecti be done by \$ Up to Rs 1 lakhs will be parked in the SHG bank respective account.
+DMU/FCCU after \$ Training/capacity building/ skill up- gradation following all cost. codal formalities. \$ The subsidy of 5% interest rate will be deposited directly to the Bank/Financial Institution by DMU and this facility will be only for three years.
 SHG have to pay the installments of the Principal amount on regular basis.
-SHG ♦ 50% or 25% of capital cost to be borne by SHG for Contribution general category and other categories respectively. \$ All the members are females and belongs to low income group and they can contribute 25% and project has to bear remaining 75%. \$ Recurring cost to be borne by SHG.
+SHG ♦ 50% or 25% of capital cost to be borne by SHG for Contribution general category and other categories respectively. ♦ All the members are females and belongs to low income group and they can contribute 25% and project has to bear remaining 75%. ♦ Recurring cost to be borne by SHG.